elastic/apm/specs/agents/tracing-instrumentation-db.md

 - verbose statements that incur important storage costs
 - added performance overhead in agents due to statement capture, for example with MongoDB BSON documents have to be serialized.

-Agents SHOULD provide a `db_statement_capture` configuration option (default value `true`) allowing to disable statement capture in cases where it is not desirable.
+Agents SHOULD provide a `capture_db_statement` configuration option (default value `true`) allowing to disable statement capture in cases where it is not desirable.
 When set to `false`, no value should be captured for the `context.db.statement` field.

 ## Specific Databases